IgorLisikov/SM-POST/README.md

 Test it
 ---
-(SQL server takes 2-3 minutes to become available; wait, then stop and restart sm-post_query-api manually)
+(SQL server takes 2-3 minutes to become available; other containers wait for it)

 1. Direct access (bypassing Ocelot, for testing):